Everest Base Camp

 Everest Base Camp Trek Difficulty

 The Everest Base Camp (EBC) trek is ranked as challenging, but it is not an extreme trek.
 It does not require technical climbing skills and no pre-existing mountaineering experience.
 However, the trek should not be underestimated as it includes walking for long days, high altitude, rough terrains and harsh weather conditions.
-For many of the trekkers, it is endurance and mental power that present the challenge - not physical risk.
+For many of the trekkers, it is endurance and mental power that present the challenge, not physical risk.
 With the right preparation and expectations, the trek is attainable by the majority of healthy travelers.

 How Many Hours Do You Walk on the EBC Trek Daily?